-As the start of school approaches, you’ve probably done everything you could to ensure that your child transitions into Swiss International School Dubai as smoothly as possible.
-Hopefully you’ve gotten a tour of our facilities, and had a look at some of the Innovation Labs that your child will be taking advantage of when they enter our halls.
+As the start of school approaches, you’ve probably done everything you could to ensure that your child transitions as smoothly as possible.
+Hopefully you’ve gotten a tour of our facilities, and had a look at our new videos with the new pick-up and drop-off procedures .

 Dubai itself is certainly very Westernized, but it’s also a cultural melting pot with a tremendously diverse population, and of course it’s situated in a country that may not share the same culture and laws as the one you’re coming from.

 Read up on local laws, so that you don’t get blindsided by certain unique rules and regulations.
 For example, one positive thing you’ll find out is that all earnings are tax-free, which is great for your business!
 However, Dubai is strict in certain ways that you might not expect.
 For example, taking pictures, especially of strangers, is often heavily restricted, and can land you in jail or with a hefty fine.
 There are also strict laws against public displays of affection such as kissing and petting, and dress codes are enforced in public places.
 The more you know about these laws, the better!